CashCashPinoy: History

 The term "CashCashPinoy" was coined using the words cash (for the discount aspect) and pinoy (an informal demonym referring to the local Filipino people).
 The company was founded by Frederic Levy, together with two other French people and a Filipino entrepreneur.

-The store was initially a self-funded business together with seed funding from angel investors from UK, US and Germany.
-On May 13, 2011, a new type of payment allowed customers to pay for their purchases using 7-Connect (7-11’s e-commerce payment system). the store also partnered with Coins.ph, a bitcoin exchange company, to allow purchases using bitcoin.
+The store was initially a self-funded business together with seed funding from angel investors from the UK, US, and Germany.
+On May 13, 2011, a new type of payment allowed customers to pay for their purchases using 7-Connect (7-Eleven’s e-commerce payment system). the store also partnered with Coins.ph, a bitcoin exchange company, to allow purchases using bitcoin.

 Frederic Levy left the company in January 2015, succeeded by Sebastian L’Hermitte as the CEO of Moonline Inc. Hermitte as CEO, he introduced the Fast-Track delivery wherein customers can get the item the same day they purchased it.

 As of 13 July 2017, the company's official website is inactive and displays a message about a "time out" of business activities.